adidas/htmplar/README.md

 Templar
 ==========
 Templar is a React to HTML converter.
-It is primarily created for developer friendly e-mail template creation.
+It is created for developer friendly e-mail template development.
 By leveraging the component structure with React, it composes a reusable and maintainable pipeline for the projects.

 Benefits:
 * Allow themable components with the help of React-JSS & Styled Components